 Before you choose an international program and begin to consider courses, it is very important to think about your Haas degree requirements.
-Please see the degree requirement information on the web and complete the worksheets.
+Please refer to your Haas Degree Check.
 This will enable you to see your remaining requirements as well as the room in your schedule to take non-required courses while abroad.
 If you have any questions regarding your degree progress, please stop by the Haas Undergraduate Program office for a degree check.

 While abroad during the Academic Year, you must enroll in at least 13 semester units of UC transferable work (or the non-EAP minimum if higher.)
 Please remember that the Haas International Study Advisor must review your course selections prior to finalizing your enrollment abroad and that no adjustments (add/drop/grading option) may be made to your schedule after the 5th week of instruction (or the non-EAP or host university deadline, if sooner.)